miyasaka-kion/learngit/readme.md

 This is a git learning stuff

-Creating a branch is quick
+Creating a branch is quick & simple